top of page

 In this timely webinar, we'll go beyond the headlines to give you actionable intelligence on what's really driving nuclear verdicts-and what you can do about it.
 You'll see the data on how bad it's gotten, learn the specific plaintiff tactics that are working (and how to counter them), and discover the defense strategies that are making a difference.
 We'll also break down the latest tort reform efforts across key states and assess whether relief is finally on the horizon.
 If you're involved in E&O underwriting, claims, or coverage placement, this is the session you can't afford to miss.

-Approval for providing one hour of Department of Insurance Continuing Education Credit has been REQUESTED and is pending from the following states: CA, CT, DE, FL, GA, KY, LA, ME, MA, NH, NC, OK, RI, TX, WV, and WY.
+Approval for providing one hour of Department of Insurance Continuing Education Credit has been REQUESTED and is expected from the following states: KY.

-Approval for providing one hour of professional development credit for Human Resource Professionals has been REQUESTED from the following and is pending approval: HRCI (Human Resource Certification Institute) and SHRM (Society for Human Resource Managers).
+This course is APPROVED for one hour of professional development credit for Human Resource Professionals for the following: HRCI (Human Resource Certification Institute) & SHRM (Society for Human Resource Managers).

 Date: July 14, 2026